 Sminthurinus

 Calculate and record the percent of tolerant genera as the number of total genera on the following list (from Lane et al. 2003; reference provided for informational purposes only and is not required for this procedure) found in the sample divided by the total genera identified (do not include higher level identifications in denominator).
-Mulitply result times 100.
+Multiply result times 100.

 Atrichopogon